-- 1. At the sample input page, click "Import". - The Open window will appear.
-"Look in:" should automatically be set to 2. default of "SampleName".
+- 1. At the sample input page, click "Import". - 2.
+The Open window will appear.
+"Look in:" should automatically be set to a default of "SampleName".
 If not, the correct pathway to the folder is My Computer\C:\Program Files\GenoM-48\Export\SampleName.
-(The SampleName folder on the desktop is a shortcut to this file.) - Select your sample name file and click "Open".
-Verify that your sample names 3. have imported correctly.
-Do not be concerned if a long sample name is not completely displayed in the small window available for each sample. - Manually type in the word "Blank" for all empty white fields.
+(The SampleName folder on the desktop is a shortcut to this file.) - and in Low availar